gdmarmerola/gdmarmerola.github.io/_posts/2017-11-21-ts-for-bernoulli-bandit.md

    </video>
 </div>

-We can note that exploration is fairly heavy in the beginning, with exploitation taking place further on the rounds.
-The algorithm quickly adapts whan a bandit becomes less promising, switching to another bandit with high optimistic estimate.
+We can note that exploration is fairly heavy in the beginning, with exploitation taking place further on.
+The algorithm quickly adapts when a bandit becomes less promising, switching to another bandit with higher optimistic estimate.
 Eventually, it will solve the bandit problem, as [it's regret is bounded](http://banditalgs.com/2016/09/18/the-upper-confidence-bound-algorithm/).

 Now, for the last contender: Thompson Sampling!